Late September/October 2020

-This training will offer you an overview of child protection within a GIRFEC (Getting it right for every child) framework of child welfare and wellbeing.
-It will equip you with the knowledge and skills to act promptly with competence and confidence to help keep the children and young people you work with safe from harm.
-The course will allow you to recognise, respond, report and record concerns about a child’s welfare, as well as understanding the barriers to children, young people and adults reporting concerns.
+This training will offer an overview of child protection in Scotland, Getting it Right for Every Child (GIRFEC) framework of child welfare and wellbeing and will equip you with the knowledge and skills to respond appropriately with competence and confidence to help keep the children and young people you work with safe from harm.
+Reference will be made throughout to the recently updated Creative Scotland/Children in Scotland Creating Safety publication.

 - Identify what is meant by child protection and child abuse

-- Recognise the signs and indicators of abuse and neglect
+- Recognise signs and indicators of abuse and neglect

 - Learn how to recognise, respond, report and record concerns in line with your own procedures.

-By attending you will have the opportunity to
+By joining this training you will have the opportunity to:

 - Develop your skills and knowledge in keeping children and young people safe